No doubt you’ll hear different advice from other coaches, but if you’re just getting started in skate skiing, here’s what we recommend:

 Good fit is important.
 Buy gear from a reputable source, preferably from someone who actually skate skis.
-Spend as much as your budget allows, but save a little for waxing equipment and supplies.
+Spend as much as your budget allows.

 2. Don’t Join Club Offset

 My friend jokes, “Club Offset is training today.”
-It’s mean, but kinda funny too.
+It’s mean, but kinda funny.

-Self-taught skate skiers all ski the same way.
-Their technique is highly inefficient.
-Don’t join this club!
-There are 5 skate ski techniques and ultimately you need to learn them all.
+Don’t join Club Offset!
+There are 5 skate ski techniques and you need to learn them all.

 3. Focus on One Skate and Offset